-Basin-wide and global syntheses of ocean interior carbon observations for the past decades show that the extent of acidification due to anthropogenic CO2 invasion tends to diminish with depth (very high confidence) (Woosely et al., 2016;; Lauvset et al., 2020) (Carter et al., 2017a)(Figure 5.21; Section 5.2.1.3.3).
+Observations over past decades of basin-wide and global syntheses of ocean interior carbon show that the extent of acidification due to anthropogenic CO2 invasion tends to diminish with depth (very high confidence) (Section 5.2.1.3.3 and Figure 5.21; Woosely et al., 2016; Carter et al., 2017a; Lauvset et al., 2020).
 The regions of deep convection such as subpolar North Atlantic and Southern Ocean present the deepest acidification detections below 2000 m (medium confidence).
 Mid-latitudinal zones within the subtropical cells and tropical regions present a relatively deep and shallow detection, respectively.
 A pH decrease has also been observed on the Antarctic continental shelf (Hauck et al., 2010; Williams et al., 2015).
 Acidification is also underway in the subsurface to intermediate layers of the Arctic Ocean due to the inflow of ventilated waters from the North Atlantic and the North Pacific (Qi et al., 2017; Ulfsbo et al., 2018).

 [START FIGURE 5.21 HERE]